NoName-exe/revanced-extended/README.md

 click on "install".
     <img src="./Installation/11.png">

-<p align="center">Once MicroG is installed, click on YouTube Extended (in the notification bar) and click on "Install"
+<p align="center">Once MicroG is installed, click on YouTube ReVanced (in the notification bar) and click on "Install"

 <p align="center">and you're done.
-In YouTube settings, go to the "ReVanced Extended" tab, then to "Miscellaneous", Click on "Open MicroG" to be able to connect to your Google Account.
+In YouTube ReVanced, click on the top right corner and click on "+" to sign in to your Google account.